How to Put On a Condom (Like a Boss)

 Once you’ve applied lube, put the condom on the top of your penis like a little hat.

 Make sure the reservoir tip is pointing up.
-That tip isn’t just for catching your man juice.
-It’s also how you control the fit and comfort of the condom as you’re rolling it on.
 Give the tip a pinch and hold on tight until the condom is fully unrolled.
 This will keep the top of the condom in place and ensure that the tip is roomy enough to do its job.

 6. Roll it Down the Shaft

 Pinching the tip of the condom, use your other hand to roll it down your shaft.
 Make sure you roll it down as far as it can go.
 It should roll down to where the shaft meets the balls.
-Oh, and by the way, you have to be fully erect to roll a condom on.
-Don’t do this step until you’re standing at attention.
+You have to be fully erect to roll a condom on.

 Once the condom is on, take a look to make sure that it’s smooth and not bunched up.
-You should also give the tip a security tug to make sure there’s room for your head to breathe in there.
+Give the tip a security tug to make sure there’s room for your head.

 7. Lube up...
 Again